Why Do I Need a Business Attorney?

 You’ve been told you need a business attorney.
 On top of everything else you currently worry about, now you wonder, “do I really need an attorney to start my business?”
 The answer to this question is simple.
 No, you do not need an attorney to start a business.

-However, an attorney can help save headaches later.
-There are many things you can do on your own, but having an attorney to partner with can help you prevent legal issues before they happen.
-It is also comforting to have counsel to call upon when you are stuck and want guidance.
+However, an attorney can save headaches later.
+There are many things you can do on your own.
+Partnering with an attorney can help you prevent legal issues before they happen.
+It is also comforting to have counsel to call upon when you feel stuck and want guidance.

-It is much better to have it and not need it, than to need it and not have it.
-The last thing you will want as a business owner is to not have someone to call when a customer slips in your parking lot and sues you.
-Or to have the State call and say that you’re not actually an entity because your filings were incorrect.
+It is much better to have it and not need it than to need it and not have it.
+The last thing you want as a business owner is to not have someone to call when a customer slips in your parking lot and sues you.
+Or the State calls and says that you’re not actually an entity because your filings were incorrect.

 When you form an entity, there are annual filings that must be made with the State.
-If you have counsel as your registered agent, they will take care of completing the filings for your review and submitting them each year.
+If you have counsel as your registered agent, they complete the filings for your review and submit them each year.
 This is one less thing you, the busy entrepreneur, have to worry about.

-If you want to purchase or lease a commercial property, counsel can research the property, draft purchase and sale agreements (or leases), and prepare transfer documents on your behalf.
-This means that you can go to your closing knowing that the necessary due diligence has been done and the perfect property for your business will be yours.
+If you want to purchase or lease a commercial property, counsel can research the property, draft purchase agreements or leases, and prepare transfer documents on your behalf.
+This means that you can go to your closing knowing that the necessary due diligence has been done.
+The perfect property for your business will be yours.

-You don’t need an attorney, but having a true strategic partner for your business will help you get off on the right foot and remain moving in the right direction.
-Your business is yours, and at Rudman Winchell we would be honored to be your partner and help your vision become reality.
+You don’t need an attorney.
+Having a true strategic partner for your business can help you get off on the right foot.
+Remain moving in the right direction.
+Your business is yours.
+At Rudman Winchell, we would be honored to be your partner in helping your vision become reality.